Remembrance Scholar - FAQs

-Students who will be graduating in December or May of the following academic year are eligible to apply.
+Syracuse University undergraduates who will be graduating in December, May, or the summer of the following academic year in which they apply are eligible.

 What are the requirements to apply?

-Applicants are evaluated on 3 main criteria – academic achievement, community service, and responses to three essay questions.
+Applicants are evaluated on four main criteria – community impact, leadership, creativity, and thoughtful academic inquiry.
+Applicants can find a description of these criteria here.
 Applicants must demonstrate their competence and/or ability in all of these areas.
-The Selection Committee evaluates each application with respect to all 3 criteria.
+The Selection Committee evaluates each application with respect to all four criteria.

 Are international students eligible to apply?